 Share Original Photos

-Original content is the best for sharing, and combining that with visual content is a gold mine.
+Original and visual content is the best for sharing.
 Photos tend to get the most interactions, and the more interactions you get on a post, the more people it reaches.
 Post engagement is part of the algorithm that gets your posts seen.
-So if you're posting content that your fans like, you will see the benefits.
+If you're posting content that your fans like, you will see the benefits.

 Post at Non-Peak Times